-- A. Every remote seller or marketplace facilitator required by this Chapter to collect sales tax shall file with the Commission upon forms furnished by the Commission a return setting forth the following information with totals rounded to the nearest dollar: - 1.
-Gross sales; - 2.
-The nontaxable portions separately stating the amount of sales revenue attributable to each class of exemption; - 3.
+- A. Every remote seller or marketplace facilitator required by this chapter to collect sales tax shall file with the Commission upon forms furnished by the Commission a return setting forth the following information with totals rounded to the nearest dollar: - 1.
+Gross sales rounded to the nearest dollar; - 2.
+The nontaxable portions separately stating the amount of sales revenue attributable to each class of exemption, rounded to the nearest dollar: - 3.
 Computation of taxes to be remitted; - 4.
-Calculated discount (if applicable) based on taxing jurisdiction's code; and - 5.
-Such other information as may be required by the Commission. - B. Each tax return remitted by a remote seller or marketplace facilitator shall be signed (digital or otherwise) by a responsible individual who shall attest to the completeness and accuracy of the information on the tax return. - C. The Commission reserves the right to reject a filed return for failure to comply with the requirements of this Code for up to three (3) months from the date of filing.
+Calculated discount (if applicable) based on membertaxing jurisdiction's code; and - 5.
+Such other information as may be required by the Commission. - B. Each tax return remitted by a remote seller or marketplace facilitator shall be signed (digital or otherwise) by a responsible individual who shall attest to the completeness and accuracy of the information on the tax return. - C. The Commission reserves the right to reject a filed return for failure to comply with the requirements of this code for up to three months from the date of filing.
 The Commission shall give written notice to a remote seller or marketplace facilitator that a return has been rejected, including the reason for the rejection.

-4.10.110 Refunds.
+4.10.1240 Refunds.

 - A. Upon request from a buyer or remote seller or marketplace facilitator, the Commission shall provide a determination of correct tax rate and amount applicable to the transaction.
-In the case of an overpayment of taxes, the remote seller or marketplace facilitator shall process the refund and amend any returns accordingly. - B. If the claimant is a remote seller or marketplace facilitator, and the tax refund is owed to any buyer, the remote seller or marketplace facilitator submits, and the Commission approves, a refund plan to all affected buyers. - C. The Taxing Jurisdictions may allow a buyer to request a refund directly from the Taxing Jurisdiction.
+In the case of an overpayment of taxes, the remote seller or marketplace facilitator shall process the refund and amend any returns accordingly. - B. If the claimant is a remote seller or marketplace facilitator, and the tax refund is owed to any buyer, the remote seller or marketplace facilitator submits, and the Commission approves, a refund plan to all affected buyers. - C. Interest will not be paid on tax refund requests filed with the Commission. - DC.
+The membertaxing jurisdictions may allow a buyer to request a refund directly from the membertaxing jurisdiction.

-4.10.120 Amended returns.
+4.10.1320 Amended returns.

 - A. A remote seller or marketplace facilitator may file an amended sales tax return, with supporting documentation, and the Commission may accept the amended return, but only in the following circumstances: - 1.
-The amended return is filed within one (1) year of the original due date for the return; and - 2.
+The amended return is filed within one year of the original due date for the return; and - 2.
 The remote seller or marketplace facilitator provides a written justification for requesting approval of the amended return; and - 3.
-The remote seller or marketplace facilitator agrees to submit to an audit upon request of the Commission. - B. The Commission shall notify the remote seller or marketplace facilitator in writing (by email or otherwise) whether the Commission accepts or rejects an amended return, including the reasons for any rejection. - C. The Commission may adjust a return for a remote seller or marketplace facilitator if, after investigation, the Commission determines the figure included in the original returns are incorrect; and the Commission adjusts the return within two (2) years of the original due date for the return. - D. A remote seller or marketplace facilitator may file a supplemental sales tax return, with supporting documentation, and the Commission may accept the supplemental return, but only in the following circumstances: - 1.
+The remote seller or marketplace facilitator agrees to submit to an audit upon request of the Commission. - B. The Commission shall notify the remote seller or marketplace facilitator in writing (by email or otherwise) whether the Commission accepts or rejects an amended return, including the reasons for any rejection. - C. The Commission may adjust a return for a remote seller or marketplace facilitator if, after investigation, the Commission determines the figures included in the original returns are incorrect; and the Commission adjusts the return within threewo years of the original due date for the return. - D. A remote seller or marketplace facilitator may file a supplemental sales tax return, with supporting documentation, and the Commission may accept the supplemental return, but only in the following circumstances: - 1.
 The remote seller or marketplace facilitator provides a written justification for requesting approval of the supplemental return; and - 2.
 The remote seller or marketplace facilitator agrees to submit to an audit upon request of the Commission.

-4.10.130 Extension of time to file tax return.
+4.10.1430 Extension of time to file tax return.